 - The patient's cognitive status is monitored by qualified nurses during and immediately after spells.
 These assessments provide more information as to how seizures affect patients.

 - Most patients respond to anti-epileptic medications.
-Currently there are over 20 seizure medications available.
-However, many people will require other forms of treatment.
+Currently there are over 25 seizure medications available.
+However, about 1/3 of seizure patients will still have seizures despite medications.

 - Neurostimulation, such as Vagus Nerve Stimulation (VNS), Responsive Neurostimulation (RNS) and Deep Brain Stimulation (DBS).
-This uses a device to send electrical impulses through the vagus nerve to the brain.
-This can decrease seizure frequency in many patients who failed medications with relatively low risk of side effects.
+This uses a device to send electrical impulses to the brain and can decrease seizure frequency in many patients who did not benefit from medications with relatively low risk of side effects.
 With an assessment, you can find out if these devices can be appropriate for you.

 - Many other innovative epilepsy therapies are being explored and carry great promise for patients and their care givers.